This page will be updated regularly. Please visit (and reload) often. You are responsible for all information on this page.

 To audit-pass the course, a minimum of C is required.

 Assignment submissions will be electronic.
 You will submit a single ziped file (encoded in b64 format) -- built from assignment directory.
-You must include a file called README in your directory, listing what you implemented, if it compiles, and which tests work.
+You must include a file called README in your directory, describing the implementation of each function and its status (whether it compiles, which tests work, what work remains).
 Other than that, the directory should contain all your .java files and a makefile and nothing else.
 Appropriately name submission files (entrynumber_assignment1, entrynumber_assignment2, etc.).
 All input and output files must stay in the same directory.
 The script will extract files, compile them and run them on test cases.
 Make sure your code works on linux with java 1.7 (you should test it in one of the CSC/LHC labs, as announced.)
 If the script fails to run your code, you will get a 0.
-If your test results do not match the description in the README file, you will lose upto 50% of your marks you obtain in that assignment.
-If you do not follow the design given in the assignment, you will lose upto 25% of marks.
+If your test results do not match the description in the README file, you will lose 50% of your marks obtained in that assignment.
+If you do not follow the design given in the assignment, you will lose 25% of the marks obtained.